knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 php bin/console make:migration
 ```

-And, you know the drill: go open that migration to make sure it doesn't contain
+And, you know the drill: open that migration to make sure it doesn't contain
 any surprises.
 Oh, this is cool: when you use a `boolean` type in Doctrine, the
 value on your entity will be true or false, but in the database, it stores as
-a tiny int with zero or one.
+a tiny int with a zero or one.

 This looks good, so move back and.... migrate!